Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 Although lemon balm and mint are similar-looking and scented herbs, each has unique features.
 Learn seven differences between lemon balm and mint, their uses, and their benefits.

-Of the two herbs, mint is more common and easier to find in the grocery store than more exotic lemon balm.
+Of the two herbs, mint is more common and easier to find in the grocery store than the more unique lemon balm.

 Nevertheless, both are relatively easy to find and cultivate by yourself.